To filter tap water, you can buy tea bags and fill them with a mix of the following:

 Review of Scientific Papers Relating to Water Fluoridation Beneficial effects a) Dental caries • Water fluoridation reduces the prevalence of caries in both children and adults in populations receiving water containing fluoride.
 Estimates of the mean difference in the proportion (%) of caries-free children place the figure between 14–15% [11, 13].
 An estimate of the prevented fraction in adults was 27% .
 6, 7, 9, 11, 13, 17, 21, 22 • Water fluoridation has a beneficial effect (on caries) over and above the effect of fluoride from sources other than water.
 11 • While water fluoridation reduces caries, topical application of fluoride is a more efficient way of achieving protection (i.e., post-eruptive action – although the relative contributions of pre- and post-eruption are argued).
 15, 21, 22 • Differences in caries rates between fluoridated and non-fluoridated communities are smaller than has been found previously.
 The increased use of other sources of fluoride, such as fluoridated toothpaste, appears to be the reason.
 15, 18 • Communities receiving fluoridated water have consistently lower rates of caries than those receiving non-fluoridated water.
 6, 15 • Cessation of fluoridation can result in an increase in caries.
 9, 12 • There is limited knowledge of the efficacy of fluoride in reducing caries if the fluoride concentration in water is reduced below levels presently considered as optimum.
 15 b) Redressing social inequalities • The evidence for water fluoridation reducing differences, due to socioeconomic status, in oral health is inconclusive.
 3, 11, 17, 21, 22 Adverse effects a) Dental fluorosis • Dental fluorosis is a demonstrated and acknowledged adverse effect that can arise from fluoridation.9, 11, 13, 22, 24, NFIS 35 • There is a dose-response relationship between fluoride concentration and the prevalence of fluorosis, but the fluoride concentration threshold at which fluorosis becomes evident has not been determined.
 The prevalence of fluorosis at a drinking-water fluoride concentration of 1 mg/L was estimated to be 48% .
 11, 22 • Fluorosis arising in areas with fluoride concentrations close to optimal (ca. 1 mg/L) is usually described as very mild or mild.
 13, 24 • In some communities (reported in the European Union and United States) an increase in very mild and mild fluorosis has been reported in communities receiving fluoridated water.
 24 • The most likely contributor to the increased prevalence of fluorosis, where reported, is increased use of fluoridated products (particularly adult-strength toothpaste) by children under six years of age.
 2, 15 • Sources of fluoride other than fluoridated water, such as fluoridated toothpaste and fluoride tablets, are risk factors for the development of fluorosis.
 24 • The association between fluorosis and use of infant formula increases with the level of fluoride in the water supply, but the evidence for this being due to fluoride in the formula is weak.
 8 • The total fluoride intake, not just intake from water, of an individual is the true determinant of the risk of fluorosis, and it is important that contributions from all sources are determined.
 7, 10 • The most critical period for exposure to fluoride with respect to the development of fluorosis of the upper anterior incisors (those of greatest cosmetic importance) is the period between the ages of 15 and 30 months.
 2, 10 • Recent overseas studies have consistently shown that very mild fluorosis does not have an adverse effect on oral health-related quality of life, but severe fluorosis is consistently reported to do so.
 4 b) Other adverse effects • There is no evidence showing that water fluoridation increases the likelihood of hip fractures in the population receiving the water.
 2, 7, 11 • Water fluoridation appears to have no effect on the likelihood of bone fracture, reduced BMD, or reduced bone strength, and some evidence suggests that fluoride concentrations around 1 mg/L may be beneficial.
 (NB.
 Reviews 7, 9 and 11 concluded that there was insufficient evidence to assess the effects of fluoridation on bone disorders other than hip-fractures).
 5, 13 • There is either insufficient evidence to assess the effect of fluoridation on other adverse effects, or the available evidence indicates there is no influence.
 7, 11, 13, 14, 22, 25 NFIS 36 c) Effects from fluoridation chemicals • There is no evidence that, following the dissolution of fluoridation chemicals during the fluoridation process, any adverse effects will arise from the undissociated chemicals themselves, fluorosilicate species, impurities in the chemicals, or the dissolution of metals in water systems because of a substantial depression in the pH of the water.

 Should drinking water be at a certain pH?
 Well, I'm taking the pH out and making it completely neutral with the ion exchange resins.
+There is some marketing fad to sell alkaline water.
 If it's supposed to be basic, then I've got that covered because I brush my teeth with baking soda.
 The food you eat will have so much more ions in it than the trace amounts in water.
 Does it matter that it goes in with the wrong pH, if it quickly gets mixed up with the food in your belly?
-If you know better, let me know, but I'm not going to look into it.